 - P43a (Branch D) shares DYS570=12 with P30a (Branch C).

-Current state of the Art (March 2016).
-The prospects for making progress with the branching of descent lines in the main Plant family are now good, as both the Plant project and the available DNA tests have advanced.
-As well as Y-STRs, more-reliable Y-SNPs are now being identified to confirm the major branching.
-With the help of some Plants upgrading to the FTDNA BigY test, which can then be augmented by some specific YSEQ testing of these Plants and others, some initial identification of also the sub-branching, as well as the major branching, can be expected to emerge.
-Once the major features are identified, DNA testing of a new volunteer's place in the descent tree should become more straightforward.
-The current state of the art is indicated in the following diagram.
+Current state of the Art (Sept 2016).
+The prospects for making progress with the branching of the descent lines in the main Plant family are now good, as both the Plant project and the available DNA tests have advanced.
+As well as the above-mentioned Y-STRs, more-reliable Y-SNPs are now being identified to help confirm the major branching.
+Some Plants have upgraded to the FTDNA BigY test, which can be expected increasingly to help.
+When a specific Y-SNP is associated with a branch, others can test for this single SNP using the testing company YSEQ.
+In turn, better results for the major branches will no doubt lead on to progressively further identification of the sub-branching.
+Once the major features are identified, DNA testing of a new volunteer's place in the descent tree should become more straightforward and useful.
+The current state of this art is indicated in the following diagram.

-So far, the following individuals have upgraded to the BigY test thereby pioneering the way to cheaper and more effective DNA testing: Branch A, P1a; Branch B, P26a and PT3a; Branch C, none as yet; Branch D, P40a and P43a; Branch E, P19a.
+So far, the following individuals have upgraded to the BigY test thereby pioneering the way to cheaper and more effective DNA testing: Branch A, P1a; Branch B, P26a and PT3a; Branch C, P28a; Branch D, P40a and P43a; Branch E, P19a.

 BigY testing forms a basis for further testing of other individuals in the same branch.
-For example, the following diagram shows the outcome of testing further individuals in the same branch as P1a: in this case, YSEQ testing of P33a and P1c.
+For example, the following diagram shows the outcome of testing further individuals in the same branch as P1a: in this case, YSEQ testing of P33a and P1c was carried out.

 Migration maps for some apparent main Plant family branches